The standard economic response to high and rising obesity is to levy… Read More

 THERE ARE BETTER WAYS

-Taxes on common grocery items are just bad policy.
-Everyday consumers are best served when industry, government and public health organizations work together.
+Taxes on everyday grocery items are just bad policy.
+American families and consumers are best served when industry, government and public health organizations work together.

 Consumers can decide for themselves what to eat and drink, and they want transparency about ingredients, good nutritional informational and a variety of options to make the choices that are right for them.